finn-no/eslint-config-finn/rules.md

 * `"ignoreComments": true` ignores all trailing comments and comments on their own line
 * `"ignoreTrailingComments": true` ignores only trailing comments
 * `"ignoreUrls": true` ignores lines that contain a URL
+* `"ignoreStrings": true` ignores lines that contain a double-quoted or single-quoted string
+* `"ignoreTemplateLiterals": true` ignores lines that contain a template literal
+* `"ignoreRegExpLiterals": true` ignores lines that contain a RegExp literal

 ### Current options
   * code = 140